joshuatalib/AI_weather_quest/docs/source/training_data.rst

 - MSWEP data (1979 - 2024):
    - Weekly-accumulated precipitation (mm week\ :sup:`-1`)

-Importing Functions from the Retrieve Training Data Module
+Importing the Retrieve Training Data Module
 --------------------------------------------
 To download post-processed ERA5 or MSWEP data, you will need functions from the `retrieve_training_data.py` module.
 The key function within this module is: